ansys/pystk/doc/source/api/ansys/stk/core/graphics/RendererTexture2D.rst

 RendererTexture2D
 =================

-.. py:class:: RendererTexture2D
+.. py:class:: ansys.stk.core.graphics.RendererTexture2D

-   Bases: py:obj:`~IRendererTexture2D`
+   Bases: py:obj:`~ansys.stk.core.graphics.IRendererTexture2D`

    A 2D Texture.
 A texture represents an image that is ready for use by objects such as primitives and overlays.
 Textures typically reside in video memory.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: RendererTexture2D

 Overview
 --------